A01750632/NLPActivities/README.md

 the requirements.txt file was generated in Anaconda with the commnad conda list -e > requirements.txt

+### Create .env

+the example of the .env file is in the file "NotAnEnv" basically requires only the key of the second API from the third task.

 ### Keys

 To generate the keys of the second API used in the third task